edemaine/followshows-to-trakt/README.md

 remove an entry from there if you want to get asked again about that show.

 The code will not do any synchronizing by default.
-To do so, you need to uncomment the final few lines of index.coffee:
+To do so, you need to uncomment the final few lines of `index.coffee`:

 ```coffee
   #await removeHistory parsed